Andre' permutations, right-to-left and left-to-right minima: Enumeration of right-to-left minima and left-to-right minima

 We conclude this section recalling that in Chapter 7 of \cite{johnson} the author studies a family of polynomials corresponding to the rows of the previous table.
 He also shows a criterion according to which each row defines a partition of the set of \emph{up-down} permutations of a given size.
-Furthermore in \cite{deutsch} the authors prove that the rows of previous table provide also the enumeration of the so called \emph{cycle-up-down} permutations with respect to the size and to the number of cycles.
-It is then natural to ask for a bijection between the permutations in $res_n$ and the cycle-up-down ones of size $n$ enlightening the correspondance between left-to-right minima and cycles.
+Furthermore, in \cite{deutsch} the authors prove that the rows of the previous table also provide the enumeration of the so called \emph{cycle-up-down} permutations with respect to the size and to the number of cycles.
+It is then natural to ask for a bijection between the permutations in $\mathcal{A}_{n+1}$ and the cycle-up-down ones of size $n$ enlightening the correspondence between right-to-left minima and cycles.